+Drive like Kowalski?!
 Firstly, have you see the film ‘VANISHING POINT’ ?
-If not, you will not understand the strap line, so get it on dvd, watch it and enjoy!
+If not, you will not understand the Kowalski thing, so get it on dvd, watch it and enjoy!

 The Challenger was Dodge’s answer to the Mustang and Camaro ‘Pony cars’.
 Introduced in the fall of 1969 for the 1970 model year it was rather late on the scene, considering the Mustang first appeared in ’64.
 However, it was soon referred to as “the most potent pony car ever”.
 Pure Muscle!

 Both Ford and Chevy had to beef up, to catch up.